Extraposition: Motivation

 Extraposition is motivated at least in part by the desire to reduce processing load.
 When extraposition occurs, it inevitably reduces center embedding and thus increases right-branching.
 Right-branching structures in English are known to be easier to process.
-The extent to which extraposition increases right-branching is now illustrated using both a phrase structure analysis and a dependency grammar analysis.
-The phrase structure trees appear first above the dependency trees:
+The extent to which extraposition increases right-branching is illustrated below using both a phrase-structure analysis and a dependency-grammar analysis.
+The phrase-structure trees appear first above the dependency trees:

 The a-trees, which lack extraposition, extend down, whereas the b-trees, where extraposition is present, grow down and to the right.
 English, like many other languages, prefers to avoid trees that grow just down.
 Extraposition is one mechanism that increases rightward growth (shifting is another).

 Theoretical analyses

 Theories of syntax vary in their analyses of extraposition.
-Derivational theories are likely to produce an analysis in terms of movement (or copying), and representational theories are likely to assume feature passing (instead of movement).
+Derivational theories are likely to produce an analysis in terms of syntactic movement (or copying), and representational theories are likely to assume feature passing (instead of movement).
 The following trees illustrate these analyses.
 The movement-type analysis appears on the left in the a-trees, and the feature passing analysis on the right in the b-trees.
 The phrase structure trees appear again above the dependency trees.

 On the movement analysis in the a-trees, the embedded clause is first generated in its canonical position.
 To increase right-branching it then moves rightward (and upward in the case of the phrase structure analysis) to its surface position.
 On the feature passing analysis in the b-trees, no movement is involved.
 Instead, information about the extraposed constituent is passed along the path marked in red.
 This path extends from the extraposed constituent to what can be viewed as the governor of the extraposed constituent.
 The words in red in the dependency tree qualify as a concrete unit of syntax; they form a catena.